SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

-   implementation should be able to communicate with a complex SEC node (with a lot of features), and an ECS with a rich number of features should be able to cope with a simple SEC node, implementing only a minimum number of features
+   implementation should be able to communicate with a complex SEC node (with a lot of features), and an ECS with a rich number of features should be able to cope with a simple SEC node, implementing only a minimum number of features/functionality

 .. sectnum::
     :start: 0
-    :depth: 3
+    :depth: 2

 .. contents:: Contents
     :depth: 1